bibekaryal86/trackcase-spa/README.md

 * table sort might not be working as expected

 TODO
-* Add task calendar dropdown to FormForm.tsx
 * Move statuses in track case service to database
-  * update whole json
 * Add filing_type in form type
   * filing_type = form, motion, other
-* In task calendar
-  * add column called due_date
-  * if created automatically by hearing_calendar, should be 3 days before hearing date
+* due date cannot be after hearing date if hearing calendar is selected
-  * if created manually, make it a mandatory field
-  * if hearing calendar is selected in UI, populate to 3 days before hearing date
+  * if updating task calendar with hearing calendar
-    * make it selectable/updatable but can't be on or after hearing date
+  * display hearing calendar dropdown, but make it not-updatable